-This study included 19 consecutive patients (16 males and 3 females) managed by two urologists over the last 5 years (July 2015- July 2020).
-The median age of the patients was 68 years (55- 81 years).
-Eight patients (42%) were older than 70 years at time of surgery, including 2 patients older than 80 years old (Table 1).
+This study included 19 consecutive patients (16 males and three females) managed by two urologists over five years (July 2015 to July 2020).
+The median age of the patients was 68 years (55-81).
+Eight patients (42%) were older than 70 years at time of surgery, including two patients older than 80 years old (Table 1).

 RC was done for radiologically suspected T4b cancer invading the pelvic wall.
-Eleven of these patients had de novo MIBC while 8 had progressive MIBC after being followed for a median of 2 years (6- 36 months) for NMIBC.
-All patients in the progressive group had at least one full-dose induction course of BCG.
-Four patients (21%) had unilateral or bilateral nephrostomy tube insertions before surgery because of urinary tract obstruction and worsening renal function.
+Eleven of these patients had de novo MIBC while eight had progressive MIBC after being followed for a median of two years (6-36 months) for NMIBC.
+All patients in the progressive group had at least one full-dose